matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 <img src="AreWeThereYet/00.43.50.jpg" alt="00:43:50 “It’s the performance, stupid!”" id="slide-38">

 Okay.
 I mean, I’m not going to lie to you.
 Right?
-[Imperceptible 43:53] performance models and everything else.
+Everybody's like "performance models!" and everything else.
 They’re slower!
 They are slower, especially for serial use.
 And especially for writing.
 For reading, you will be very much surprised at how good the performance can be.
 Some of the good performance I see, I completely do not understand, but it’s there.
 Reading is actually pretty solid.
 Writing though is a problem.
 You have that path copy and everything else.

 But, I am not a fundamentalist.
 I’m a pragmatist.
 So if there’s this F, right?
 And if no one can ever see what happens there, right?
 In other words, if it’s going to take something immutable and it’s going to produce something immutable and those are two discrete instances of time and everything else about this is atomic, then nobody cares what happens inside F. Okay?